Night of the Demons III (1996)

 That resident is of course Angela (Amelia Kinkade) who makes out at first that she is an innocent resident but then she kills them off one by one and turning them into her people which are of course demons like her until there are only two left which they struggle to break free from the Hull House as much as they can.

-Amelia Kinkade of course went up to Quebec too to play Angela for the third time and does a good job pretending to play an innocent resident of the Hull House and still has what it takes to play Angela.
-She's very slick and brings on a good evil charm too like always.
+Amelia Kinkade (Angela) of course went up to Quebec too to play this role for the third time and does a good job pretending to play an innocent resident of the Hull House and still has what it takes to this part along with her soft speaking words and wicked charming attitude.

 Patricia Rodriguez